 - everything that needs to happen plus who is taking the lead, the due date, and a section for notes with a drop-down for progress (complete, not started, incomplete, delayed).

 I use the spreadsheets for our bi-weekly/weekly pull-ups with launch team key leads, and we run down the task list and update it towards completion.
 These meetings have kept everyone on track and made sure there is accountability in all launch areas.
 It also helps that we keep these pull-ups as no bs.
 We discuss the tasks, blockers, and how to get everything needed for launch off the ground.

 Additionally, leadership support has been immensely helpful from our product line owner to our VPs, and founders."

-Q: During interviews I've been asked questions around the processes for product launches.
+Q: During interviews, I've been asked questions about the processes for product launches.
 What do you look for in an answer, in terms of product launch process or best practices?

 A: "I look for a couple of things in an answer.

 A few questions I'm curious about are: